Recent Storm Damage Posts

-Lightning strikes kill more people each year than tornadoes or hurricanes? (www.redcross.org)
+According to the Red Cross lightning strikes kill more people each year than tornadoes or hurricanes?

 Severe weather is a serious matter and should not be taken lightly.
 Severe storms can wreak havoc on your home or business and can be accompanied by flash flooding, damaging winds, fallen trees and power outages.